FlightKooba: A Fast Interpretable FTP Model: Methodology

 \subsection{The Hippo Theory}

-In the paper “HiPPO: Recurrent Memory with Optimal Polynomial Projections,” the authors proposed the HiPPO theory, whose main idea is to use various polynomials to infinitely approximate a function in order to compress continuous information.
-After a series of deductions, the HIPPO algorithm ultimately arrives at an iterative formula for calculating the coefficient $c_n$ in front of each polynomial.
+Albert Gu proposed the HiPPO theory \cite{gu2020hippo}, whose main idea is to use various polynomials to infinitely approximate a function in order to compress continuous information.
+After a series of derivations, the HIPPO algorithm ultimately obtains an iterative formula to calculate the coefficient $c_n$ in front of each polynomial.
 In this paper, we draw on this theoretical framework and select a Legendre polynomial with good performance as the first part of FlightKooba.